Joseph Smith and the criminal justice system: Disorderly person, June 1830

 Constable Ebenezer Hatch arrested Smith on June 30, 1830, held him over night, and brought him before Justice Joseph P. Chamberlin on a charge of being a disorderly person.
 Smith was transported to South Bainbridge, New York.
 His two-day trial took place in late June, ending on July 1, 1830, and he was defended by two attorneys hired by Joseph Knight.
 Smith was acquitted.
 Immediately after his release, however, he was arrested again and transported back to Colesville for a second trial; he was acquitted again.

 In Ohio (1831–38)

-In Ohio, Smith faced numerous charges, including charges of illegal banking and banking fraud.
+In Ohio, Smith faced numerous charges, including charges of assault, illegal banking and banking fraud.
 In 1838, he fled Ohio for Missouri.